Lynn Aase MUN Legacy Foundation

 Sending High School Students to National and International MUN Conferences

 We are alumni of the Model United Nations program at Huntington Beach High School who want to honor the memory of legendary MUN teacher Lynn Aase, who died in April 2021.
-We invite you to join us in establishing the Lynn Aase MUN Legacy Foundation, which promotes excellence and equity in education for high school students by removing financial barriers to participation in national and international Model United Nations conferences, ensuring that the legacy of MUN teacher Lynn Aase lives on.
+We invite you to join us in supporting the Lynn Aase MUN Legacy Foundation, which promotes excellence and equity in education for high school students by removing financial barriers to participation in national and international Model United Nations conferences, ensuring that the legacy of MUN teacher Lynn Aase lives on.

 For guidelines on how to apply for a travel sponsorship, see the Aase Fund Travel Sponsorship page.